marctrem/usbarmory-wiki-fork/Secure-boot.md

 (requires registration).

-**NOTE**: The last published IMX_CST_TOOL version 2.3.1 does not generate correct signed images for the i.MX53 SoC.
-However previous version 2.2 correctly supports the i.MX53.
-We are working with Freescale to have this addressed and/or clear instructions for downloading the older version.
-In the meantime we encourage users to write directlt to Freescale support to request IMX_CST_TOOL version 2.2.
+**NOTE**: The last published IMX_CST_TOOL version 2.3.1 does not generate correct signed images for the i.MX53 SoC, however version 2.2 correctly supports the i.MX53.
+We are working with Freescale to have this addressed and/or receive clear instructions for downloading the older version.
+In the meantime we encourage users to write directly to Freescale support to request IMX_CST_TOOL version 2.2.

 ### Setting up the PKI infrastructure

-Install and create the key material as follows:
+Setup and create the key material as follows (changing the passphrase with your own):

 ```
 tar xvf cst-2.2.tar.gz